Aberdeen 2-1 RoPS: Dons secure Europa League qualifying first leg win

-Aberdeen FC were unable to secure a decisive lead in the first leg of their Europa League qualifier against RoPS Rovaniemi at Pittodrie last night.
+Aberdeen FC were unable to secure a decisive lead in the first leg of their Europa League qualifier against RoPS Rovaniemi at Pittodrie on Thursday night.

 Despite dominating for the majority of the game, a 93rd minute goal left the home crowd deflated and gave the Finnish side a lifeline ahead of the return leg in Lapland next week.